-Our incentive award programs each use one of the two performance measures listed below:
+Our performance-based award programs during 2016 each used one of the two performance measures listed below:

 • Adjusted EBITDA.
-Historically, the compensation committee has chosen adjusted EBITDA (which we define as net income before net interest expense, income taxes, depreciation and amortization, and loss on extinguishment of debt (EBITDA), as adjusted for certain other items, including acquisition-related transaction costs) as the target performance objective for the payment of awards under our annual bonus plan.
+Historically, the compensation committee has chosen adjusted EBITDA (which we define as net income before net interest expense, income taxes, depreciation and amortization, and loss on extinguishment of debt (EBITDA), as adjusted for certain other items described in our quarterly and annual SEC filings) as the target performance objective for the payment of awards under our annual bonus plan.
+Adjusted EBITDA as we define it for purposes of our annual bonus plan differs from the definition of the term in our quarterly and annual SEC filings because, as used for purposes of our annual bonus plan, adjusted EBITDA is reduced by the financing costs we incur for any acquisitions completed during the year that have contributed to our adjusted EBITDA for the year.